 5. Don't talk to strangers.

-Often this grade school advice is forgotten on a college campus.
+Too often this grade school advice is forgotten.

 6. Be a keen observer.